Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 Let's explore the differences with video:

-- Linear motion is constant: we go a set speed and turn around instantly.
-It's the unnatural motion in the robot dance (notice the linear bounce with no slowdown at 0:07, the strobing effect at :38).
+Linear motion is constant: we go a set speed and turn around instantly.
+It's the unnatural motion in the robot dance (notice the linear bounce with no slowdown vs. the strobing effect).

-- Sine changes its speed: it starts fast, slows down, stops, and speeds up again.
-It's the enchanting smoothness in liquid dancing (human sine wave at 0:12 and 0:23, natural bounce at :47).
+Sine changes its speed: it starts fast, slows down, stops, and speeds up again.
+It's the enchanting smoothness in liquid dancing (human sine wave and natural bounce).

 Unfortunately, textbooks don't show sine with animations or dancing.
 No, they prefer to introduce sine with a timeline (try setting "horizontal" to "timeline"):